You’ve done it! You are in your first week of being a Dad! Congrats Man.

-My wife like to keep things clean.
-I like to keep things within reach, for an emergency.
+My wife likes to keep things clean.
+I like to keep things within reach for an emergency.

 3. Prep For Feeding Times

-Instead of waking you up with a calming gurgle, you are likely to be woken up by an ear piercing scream, as if something REALLY bad has happened.
+Instead of waking you up with a calming gurgle, you are likely to be woken up by an ear-piercing scream, as if something terrible has happened.

 PS – A little tip from a Dad, when they wake up hungry (at night), change them before feeding.
 They will go back to sleep much easier when you have finished winding them.
-If you do it the other way around, they might just stay awake thinking it is play time!
+If you do it the other way around, they might stay awake thinking it is playtime!

 4. Use The Downtime Wisely

 Your first week will be the week where your sleep pattern is totally broken.
 Not only will you be up every 3 to 4 hours because they are hungry, but you will also stay awake worrying that they are OK (if you are like me!).